-What is patient self-scheduling?
+What is patient self-scheduling in the healthcare industry?

 A patient self-scheduling platform allows patients to schedule their own healthcare appointments online, without calling their provider or communicating with an agent.